 Step #3: Link out to bloggers

-Hopefully by now you’ve written at least 2 or 3 guest posts, which means you should have some new readers.
-So when you write new blog posts it should gain some traction, hopefully a few tweets and Facebook shares.
+Hopefully by now you’ve written at least two or three guest posts, which means you should have some new readers.
+So, when you write new blog posts, they should gain some traction, hopefully a few tweets and Facebook shares.

-Alright, so now you are ready to write a new blog post.
-Hopefully within this post you can link out to a few of the other blogs within your space.
-For example, you could write a blog post titled “101 Resources For You and Your K9” and within that post you can link to good articles that you find on other peoples’ site.
+All right, now you are ready to write a new blog post.
+Let’s hope within this post you can link out to a few other blogs within your space.
+For example, you could write a blog post titled “101 Resources For You and Your K9.”
+Within that post, you can link to good articles that you find on other people’s sites.

-Once you have the post up you’ll want to manually email all of the individuals that you link out and ask them to share your post on the social web as well as tell them to share it with their blog readers.
+Once you have the post up, you’ll want to email all the individuals you link out to and ask them to share your post with their social media followers and their blog readers.

 Step #4: Ask for tweets

-So how do you get these tweets?
+How do you get these tweets?
 You could wait for them to happen naturally, but as you already know, that probably won’t happen.
-So why not solicit them?
+So, why not solicit them?

-You can’t do this every time you publish a blog post, but every time you write a great one, why not direct message your list of 200 Twitter users and in a 140 characters ask them nicely to tweet your link out.
+You can’t do this every time you publish a blog post, but every time you write a great one, why not direct-message your list of 200 Twitter users and in 140 characters ask them nicely to tweet your link out?

 Here is the direct message I use:

-For every 100 Twitter users I direct message, I tend to get 3 to 8 users to tweet my link.
+For every 100 Twitter users I direct-message, I tend to get three to eight users to tweet my link.

 Step #5: Email website owners

 The more traffic you get to your blog, the better off you are.
-So just like you emailed the bloggers on your list above, you also want to email website owners to see if you can get them to link to your blog.
+Just like you emailed the bloggers on your list above, you also want to email website owners to see if you can get them to link to your blog.